hoangvvo/next-session/README.md

 #### Pages

-If you want session to always be available in pages, `getServerProps` is recommended over `getInitialProps` because it works on both server-side and client-side.
+If you want session to always be available in pages, `getServerProps` is recommended over `getInitialProps` because getServerProps is fully server-side, so `Session` is always available.

 ```javascript
 export default function Page(props) {